mahara13/solarStatistic/README.md

 # Solar Park Statistic POC Sample

 This repository contains a sample  POC application.
-In the application, fora persistence layer Postgres DB is used.
+In the application, for the persistence layer Postgres DB is used.
 For the backend Spring 5 frameworks are used to expose statistic endpoints.
 For frontend Angular 2+ is used.